fetchai/fetchd/docs/docs/governance.md

 Once the user has created the JSON file, to generate the text propsal on chain run the following command:

-`fetchcli tx gov submit-proposal --proposal proposal.json --from <name of signing key>`
+`fetchd tx gov submit-proposal --proposal proposal.json --from <name of signing key>`

 ## Increasing the deposit for a proposal

 If a user wants to increase the deposit of a proposal they would run the following command:

-`fetchcli tx gov deposit <proposalID> 100atestfet --from <key name>`
+`fetchd tx gov deposit <proposalID> 100atestfet --from <key name>`

 For example:

-`fetchcli tx gov deposit 2 100atestfet --from validator`
+`fetchd tx gov deposit 2 100atestfet --from validator`

 ## Listing current proposals